mateuszzebala/dashboard/README.md

-# dashboard for server in django and react
+# Dashboard for server in django and react

 ## How to run django app?